Jeffrey940421/klack/README.md

 * Realtime messaging and state synchronization with Socket.IO
 * New invitation and message notifications
 * Rich text editor featuring formatting, mention, and emoji picker with CKEditor5
-* Chat box featuring auto focus and infinite scrolling
+* Chat box featuring auto focusing and infinite scrolling
 * Workspace, channel, invitation, message, and reply creation, updating, and deletion

 ## Tools